mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Core Rulebook ) or consult the Referee for something truly out of the ordinary.

 BENEFITS
-Most K’kree mustering-out benefits are similar to those for other species.
+Most K'kree mustering-out benefits are similar to those for other species.

-**Weapon:** The Traveller will receive the traditional weapons of the K’kree warrior; a lance, a short sword (called a hand-blade) and a small shield.
-The highly ornate version presented is perfectly serviceable but more importantly represents the favor of the Traveller’s superiors.
+**Weapon:** The Traveller will receive the traditional weapons of the K'kree warrior; a lance, a short sword (called a hand-blade) and a small shield.
+The highly ornate version presented is perfectly serviceable but more importantly represents the favor of the Traveller's superiors.
 It is considered a compliment to the superior to carry the presentation weapons into action and bringing them back with the blood of enemies upon them is grounds for triumphant celebrations and further reward.

 THE FAMILY
-A K’kree Traveller will be the head of a small family as the basic unit is called and part of (or even the head of) a larger grouping ranging from a big family ruling over several small families all the way up to an entire world.
+A K'kree Traveller will be the head of a small family as the basic unit is called and part of (or even the head of) a larger grouping ranging from a big family ruling over several small families all the way up to an entire world.
-The immediate family of a K’kree patriarch is considered to have the same SOC as he does, although as kin- to-rankholder and servant-to-rankholder respective to their patriarch.
+The immediate family of a K'kree patriarch is considered to have the same SOC as he does, although as kin- to-rankholder and servant-to-rankholder respective to their patriarch.
 The final stage of Traveller creation is to